 4. Get involved in PTO meetings

 Let’s not forget about parents.
 After all, they’re the ones who often have the ultimate say in the activities their children participate in.
 Gather up a few of your literacy-enthused staff members and head to a PTO meeting to actively engage with parents in the community.
 Set up a booth devoted to some of the different resources and programs your library offers, with brochures, free library cards, and email sign-up sheets.
 If possible, get some in-person testimonials from both teachers and students about the value of your library’s diverse offerings.
 When parents are happy, we’re all happy.

-Here at Mango, we’re all about collaboration in the name of learning - especially language and culture learning.
-Librarians are some of the hardest working learning champions we know, and that’s why we want to be there to help you build strong partnerships in your community, gain more patrons, and ultimately improve literacy levels for everyone.
-If your library doesn’t already offer Mango Languages, find out why our courses have quickly become the most-loved language learning program among local libraries across the country, or learn more by chatting directly with one of our friendly Mangos.
-Local schools will be begging to partner up with you faster than you can say “bookworm.”
+Here at Mango, we’re all about collaboration in the name of learning — especially language and culture learning.
+Librarians are some of the hardest-working learning champions we know, and that’s why we want to be there to help you build strong partnerships in your community, gain more patrons, and ultimately improve literacy levels for everyone.
+If your library doesn’t already offer Mango Languages, find out why our courses have quickly become the most-loved language-learning program among local libraries across the country, or learn more by chatting directly with one of our friendly library Advocates.

 As you know, librarians wear many hats.
 You're a teacher, researcher, artist and now, an advertiser.
-Want to know how you can channel your inner Don Draper to better promote the awesome offerings your library has?
+Want to know how you can promote the awesome offerings your library has?

 Download our white paper and you'll learn:

 - How to embrace social media and interact with patrons online.

 - How you can create a network of resources online and with the media.